Tragic Curse Of Kaskaskia – The First Capital Of Illinois

 When the holy man reached his field of labor he was painfully surprised to discover that his services were badly needed and that vigorous measures were necessary, and he forthwith called a halt.
 He told his flock of their sins and laid the truth before them with such boldness and denunciation that his hearers, at first alarmed, murmured and next rebelled.

-It was priest laid on the lash of truth and scored them so roundly that it soon became unbearable to the gay devotees of one pure shrine for the Sabbath and six other altars of varied hue the rest of the week, and they at length took the reverend gentleman by force to the shores of the Mississippi River, and put him in an open shell of a boat, without oars or food, compass or guide, turned him adrift upon the murking waters, while the crowd, inflamed with excitement and drink, shouted in derision.
+It was the priest laid on the lash of truth.
+It scored them so roundly that it soon became unbearable to the gay devotees of one pure shrine for the Sabbath and six other altars of varied hue the rest of the week.
+They at length took the reverend gentleman by force to the shores of the Mississippi River and put him in an open shell of a boat, without oars or food, compass or guide, turned him adrift upon the murking waters.
+At the same time, the crowd was inflamed with excitement and drink, and they shouted in derision.

 He never was seen or heard of again.